elementary/website/docs/code/getting-started.md

 Now that you understand more about Gtk, Grids, and using Buttons to alter the properties of other widgets, try packing other kinds of widgets into a window like a Toolbar and changing other properties of [Labels](http://valadoc.org/#!api=gtk+-3.0/Gtk.Label) like `width_chars` and `ellipsize`.
 Don’t forget to play around with the attach method and widgets that span across multiple rows and columns.
 Remember that Valadoc is super helpful for learning more about the methods and properties associated with widgets.

 # Notifications {#notifications}
-If you have been using elementary os, by now you've probably already seen the white bubbles that appear on the top right of the screen.
-Those are notifications!
-Notifications are simple ways to notify a user about the state of your app.
-They can inform the user that a long process has been completed, or a new message has arrived.
-Either way, in this section we are going to show you just how to get them to work in your app.
+By now you've probably already seen the white notification bubbles that appear on the top right of the screen.
+Notifications are a simple way to notify a user about the state of your app.
+For example, they can inform the user that a long process has been completed or a new message has arrived.
+In this section we are going to show you just how to get them to work in your app.
 Let's begin by making a new project!

 ## Making Preparations {#making-preparations}
 1. Create a new folder inside of  "~/Projects" called "notifications-app"
 2. Create a file inside called ```notify-app.vala ```
-3. Re create the CMake folder and CMakeFiles.txt file If you don't remember how to, i recommend you go back to the [previous section](#building-and-installing-with-cmake).
-But you can also use the files from your previous projects, and modify it accordingly.
+3. Re-create the `CMake` folder and `CMakeFiles.txt` file.
+If you don't remember how to set up CMake, go back to the [previous section](#building-and-installing-with-cmake) and review.
 4. Remember how to [make a .desktop file](#the-desktop-file)?
 Excellent!
-Make one once again for this project.
-This time, name it ```notify.app.desktop``` as ```notify.app ``` will be your app's ID.
-Since your app will be displaying applications, add `X-GNOME-UsesNotifications=true` to the end of the file.
-This is needed so your app's notification settings can automatically be handled by switchboard's notifications plug.
+Make one for this project, but this time, name it ```notify.app.desktop``` as ```notify.app ``` will be your app's ID.
+Since your app will be displaying notifications, add `X-GNOME-UsesNotifications=true` to the end of the file.
+This is needed so that users will be able to set notification preferences for your app in the system's notification settings.

 When using notifications, it's important that your desktop file has the same name as your application's ID.
 This is because elementary uses desktop files to find extra information about the app who sends the notification such as a default icon, or the name of the app.
-If you don't have a desktop file whose name matches the application id, your notification might not show up and could misbehave.
+If you don't have a desktop file whose name matches the application id, your notification might not be displayed.

 ## Gtk.Application {#gtk-application}
-We can't just add a new notification right away.
-You are going to need your program to extend from the class Gtk.Application.
-Gtk.Application is a class that handles many important aspects of a Gtk app, it will also allow you to give your app some new features, one of them being notifications!
-If you want some more details about what else it can do, you can always check out [valadoc](http://valadoc.org/#!api=gtk+-3.0/Gtk.Application)
+In order to display notifications, you're going to need your app to subclass `Gtk.Application`. `Gtk.Application` is a class that handles many important aspects of a Gtk app like app uniqueness and the application ID you need to identify your app to the notifications server.
+If you want some more details about `Gtk.Application`, [Check out Valadoc](http://valadoc.org/#!api=gtk+-3.0/Gtk.Application).

-###Writing your app {#writing-your-app}
-Now that you know what a Gtk.Application is, it's time to begin coding your app!
-Let's start with setting up the basic layout:
+Now that you know what a `Gtk.Application` is, let's create one:

 	public class MyApp : Gtk.Application {

 		public MyApp () {
-			Object (application_id: "notiy.app",
+			Object (application_id: "notify.app",
 			flags: ApplicationFlags.FLAGS_NONE);
 		}